Evelyn Sanguinetti: Early life and education

 Growing up in extreme poverty, Sanguinetti relied on government assistance for food and housing.
 Her first language was Spanish.
 Sanguinetti struggled in school, but ultimately found her footing in music through the piano.
 Sanguinetti's first break came when she earned a place in the prestigious New World School of the Arts, a magnet school for the arts in Miami.
-There she learned to further develop her musical skills and focused on piano performance and voice.
+There she developed her musical skills and focused on piano performance and voice.

 Sanguinetti went on to attend Florida International University (FIU) and earned a bachelor's degree in music.
 She attempted to further a career in music by auditioning into the Manhattan School of Music, the Peabody Institute, and Jacobs School of Music.
 Not receiving the reception that she had hoped for and not having the financial resources, Sanguinetti decided to pursue a career in the law.
 Sanguinetti attended John Marshall Law School in Chicago.

 While in law school, Sanguinetti joined the Moot Court Executive Board and the John Marshall Law School Fair Housing Legal Clinic.
 She served as President of the Hispanic Student Association and the Fair Housing Association.
 Through her work at The John Marshall Law School Fair Housing Legal Clinic she was able to practice law pursuant to Illinois Supreme Court Rule 711, and represented victims of housing discrimination.
 While a student she successfully handled the first ever case at the Chicago Commission on Human Relations that established a precedent for discrimination based on source of income.
 McCutchen v.
 Robinson, CCHR No. 95-I-1-84.